6 Pest Control Tips for Your Home

 Remove Waste Correctly

 Leaving waste lying around will attract all types of insects, rodents, and even bigger animals too.
-That is why it is recommended that you have a big, secure waste bin for both general rubbish and recyclable materials too.
+That is why it is the most important of all pest control tips.
+It is recommended that you have a big, secure waste bin for both general rubbish and recyclable materials too.
 This waste needs to be removed by official sources or taken to a tip before it builds up too high as well.
 The bigger it gets, the more pests it will attract!

 Ensure Your Property Has Ventilation